Daniel Sturridge's England absence legitimate - Rodgers

 "He shouldn't be held as someone who has turned down his country," said Rodgers.

 "It was the medical experts who made the decision - it wasn't Daniel."

-Sturridge, who has scored five goals in four games for his club this season including winning goals in all three Premier League matches, picked up the injury in the 1-0 win over Manchester United on 1 September, but was able to stay on the pitch until the final whistle.
+Sturridge, who has scored five goals in four games for his club this season including winning goals in all three Premier League matches, picked up the injury in but was able to stay on the pitch until the final whistle.

-Manchester United forward Wayne Rooney missed both games with a cut head, with club team-mate Danny Welbeck suspended for the Ukraine match and West Ham's Andy Carroll absent with a foot injury.
+Manchester United forward Wayne Rooney with club and West Ham's Andy Carroll

 "It will have been nearly a week [since England's second game] and with the injury he had it gives him a chance to play," added Rodgers